GracyM/Resume/README.md

 Career Summary:

-Have worked with only one goal in mind "Provide the customer with the best experience on the products I support".
+I have worked with only one goal in mind "Provide the customer with the best experience on the products I support".
 I achieved this by upskilling in mutiple Products and technologies, leading worldwide customer focused initiatives, educating the customers.
 I was rewarded by the customer with great feedback and surveys.
 My goal for the future is to have a framework/mindset designed for a support organization like we have Agile for the software development.

 Professional Experience and Expertise: